SwedbankPay/developer.swedbankpay.com/_includes/payment-link.md

 the Payment Link scenario, see [purchase flow][purchase-flow] One-phase payment instruments will not implement `capture`, `cancellation` or `reversal`.
 The options you can choose from when creating a payment with key `operation` set to Value `Purchase` are listed below.
-The general REST based API model is described in the [technical reference][technical-reference].

 ### Screenshots